13 April 2018

-After the success of last year, we are happy to announce the second Groningen Spring School on Cognitive Modeling (April 3-7, 2017).
-Also this year it will cover four different modeling paradigms: ACT-R, Nengo, PRIMs, and Accumulator models.
+We are happy to announce the third Groningen Spring School on Cognitive Modeling (April 9-13, 2018).
+As in previous years, it will cover four different modeling paradigms: ACT-R, Nengo, PRIMs, and Accumulator models.
 It thereby offers a unique opportunity to learn the relative strengths and weaknesses of these approaches.
 Each day will consist of four theory lectures, one on each paradigm.
 Each modeling paradigm also includes hands-on assignments.
 Although students are free to chose the number of lectures they attend, we recommend students to sign up for lectures on two of the modeling paradigms, and complete the tutorial units for one of the paradigms.
 At the end of each day there will be a plenary research talk, to show how these different approaches to modeling are applied.

 Students of artificial intelligence and cognitive engineering

 The summer school offers a unique opportunity to learn the relative strengths and weaknesses of the four approaches (ACT-R, Nengo, PRIMs and Accumulator).

 EUR 250: The registration fee is € 250 (late fee after January 31 will be € 300).
 Please note that 5 euro administration costs will be added to the fee.Register for this course